WOUND CARE SPECIALISTS IN PHILADELPHIA, PA

 - Redress the wound

-We always bring our own wound care kit for treatment; however, it critical to also have one at your elderly loved one’s home at all times.
-We will teach you how to take care of your wound so you are prepared during instances when we are not there.
+We always bring our own wound care kit for treatment, and we will teach you how to take care of your wound so you are prepared during instances when we are not there.